agorischek/enemy/README.md

 - Register values do not wrap around when their limits are reached.

-- The output section has an option to either interpret values as numbers or as ASCII.
+- The output section will (eventually) have an option to either interpret values as numbers or as ASCII.

 ## Notations